 1/4 teaspoon of cayenne pepper

-1 sprig of fresh mint for garnish
+1 sprig of fresh mint, see pictures

-1 sprig of fresh dill for garnish
+1 sprig of fresh dill, see pictures

-Ingredients For Pork Souvlaki:
+Ingredients for the Pork Souvlaki:

-1 (2-pound) pork tenderloin, silver skin removed, cut into 1 1/2 inch pieces
+1 (2-pound) pork tenderloin, silver skin removed, cut into 1 1/2-inch pieces

 1 1/2 cups of Greek yogurt, full-fat